Retro Review: Resident Evil 7: Biohazard

 Image Credit: Capcom

 The game begins with something a lot of Resident Evil games don’t: a first-person view.
 This element immediately appealed to me more than other games.
 I’m not big on third-person views that sit tight on the character’s shoulder.
 The only exception would be Gears of War.
 Because of my past letdowns experienced in the Resident Evil series, I skipped 7 in 2017 when it originally released.
-Had it not been for Xbox Game Pass, I would not have tried this game.
+Had it not been for the Xbox Game Pass additions for September, I would not have tried this game.

 That would have been my loss because this is a truly wonderful horror title.
 Immediately, your character Ethan is thrown into a huge mess taking part in an eerie, rundown plantation in Louisiana.
 Your wife, Mia, went missing 3 years ago and suddenly reaches out again saying not to come find her.
 Still, you have an address and like any disappointing husband, you fail to listen.
 But, love conquers all right?